Lynaiss/Portfolio/README.md

 2. If you already made a post, you can add them by placing a checkmark beside the post when viewing a list of all the ones you made.
 Hit the tag icon at the top and select either the existing label or create a new one.
 3. After you have posts labeled, find the link to them.
 Blogger uses the following format: https://YOURNAME.blogspot.com/search/label/NAME?m=1
 4. In the above link replace YOURNAME with the name of your website.
 Replace NAME with the name of your label.
 These links are CASE SENSITIVE.
-If your label is written Like This your label link will be https://YOURNAME.blogspot.com/search/label/Like-This?m=1 (tip: if your category has several words, best write the labels like-this so there are no issues linking to it)
+If your label is written Like This your label link will be https://YOURNAME.blogspot.com/search/label/Like-This?m=1 (tip: if your category has several words, best write the labels themselves like-this so there are no issues linking to it)
 5. To add navigation links to your categories, on your Blogger Dashboard go to Layout.
 6. Click Edit on SECOND Pages tab under Navigation Menu.
 This is in the purple left sidebar.This is in the purple left sidebar.
 7. In the window that opens hit + Add external link.
-8. In Page title enter whatever you wish your category to be called as, like 'Portraits'.
+8. In Page title enter whatever you wish your category to be called as in navigation, like 'Portraits'.
 9. In Web address (URL) enter your label link from earlier!
 Hit Save Link button.
 10. Do not forget to hit Save when you finish adding all your categories!
+* ?m=1 is actually a mobile addition.
+The code that makes the category you're viewing bolded in navigation does not work on mobile if this is not used, so it's recommended to include in your lable links.

 --PAGES APPEARANCE--